haiheipijuan/apidoc/source/payments.html.md

 [Example recurring payment page](https://cashlink.de/business/+g81C9EqWVqd8)

 Recurring payment links may be paid multiple times by different customers.
 Each time a recurring payment link is paid, the customer starts a subscription to pay the link's amount every interval (e.g. monthly).

+To start a subscription, payers must enter their full name and email address.
+You will receive this additional information in the `cashlink.paid` webhook.
+See [`cashlink.paid` event](#code-cashlink-paid-code-new-payment) for details.

 Recurring payments are restricted to the credit card and direct debit payment methods.